fbpx

 Drs Reg and Catherine Hamlin

-Dr Reg (a Kiwi from Napier) and Dr Catherine (an Australian) Hamlin travelled to Ethiopia for the first time in 1959 to establish a training school for midwives.
+Dr Reg Hamlin (a Kiwi from Napier) and his wife Dr Catherine (from Sydney Australian) travelled to Ethiopia for the first time in 1959 to establish a training school for midwives.

 The Hamlins had never seen an obstetric fistula case before, and there was little or no treatment available in Ethiopia.
 Dr Catherine and Dr Reg refused to turn their backs on the women of Ethiopia and their plight.
 Instead, they committed their lives to improving maternal health for the women of Ethiopia, and worked through military unrest, famine and civil war to dramatically transform the maternal healthcare landscape in the country they called home.